Skip to main content

 Regulatory Framework for Specialized Investment Funds (SIFs)

-The Securities and Exchange Board of India (SEBI) has introduced a new category of investment vehicles called Specialized Investment Funds (SIFs) to bridge the gap between Mutual Funds (MFs) and Portfolio Management Services (PMS).
-These funds offer enhanced portfolio flexibility while maintaining regulatory oversight.
-The framework, effective from April 1, 2025, aims to provide investors with additional investment options with varying risk-return profiles.
-Key Highlights of the Regulatory Framework 1.
-Eligibility Criteria for SIFs Mutual Funds seeking to establish an SIF must meet one of the following eligibility criteria: Route 1 - Sound Track Record: Operate for at least three years with an average AUM of ₹10,000 crores.
-No regulatory action taken against the sponsor/AMC in the past three years.
-Route 2 - Alternate Route: Appointment of a CIO with at least 10 years of fund management experience and an AUM of ₹5,000 crores.
-Appointment of an additional fund manager with three years o...
+The Securities and Exchange Board of India (SEBI) has introduced a new category of investment products known as Specialized Investment Funds (SIFs).
+They aim to bridge the gap between Portfolio Management Services (PMS) and Mutual Funds (MFs) by providing investors with enhanced freedom in their investments while maintaining regulatory norms.
+Effective from April 1, 2025, the new framework has been designed to provide investors with a broader list of options of varying risk-return profiles.
+Highlights of the Regulatory Framework 1.
+Eligibility Criteria for SIFs For Mutual Funds intending to create an SIF, they should satisfy one of the following: Route 1 - Established Track Record: They should have been in business for a minimum of three years with an average Assets Under Management (AUM) of ₹10,000 crores.
+There should be no regulatory proceedings against the sponsor or Asset Management Company (AMC) for the past three years.
+Route 2 - Alternative Route: They should have a Chief Inves...

 From Ghee to Grace: A Guide to Sacred Oils in Vedic Traditions